+On the subject of "government laws and regulations", we have noticed that two policy instruments are referred to in SEF 301 as "planning directives".
 The GOC wishes to reiterate that government policies are not laws.
 They are not enforceable, as is the case in any country, including Australia.
-The Guiding Opinions document was issued by the MIIT to other government agencies.
+For example, the Guiding Opinions document was issued by the MIIT to other government agencies.
 It is not a "directive" by the government to Chinese companies, whether they are in the steel, coal or coke sectors or for that matter any other.
-As the articles referred to by the Commission state, these policy opinions are nothing new, they are unenforced, and they are historically ineffective:
+As the articles referred to by the Commission state, these policy opinions are nothing new, they are unenforced, and they are historically ineffective in the face of market forces:

 China's central planners have been talking about consolidation for decades...
 A plan was announced in 2001, but then the number of steel enterprises doubled between 2002 and 2006 as firms saw profits rise and piled in.
 From a hefty 3,000 ferrous metals firms at the start of the decade, there were 7,000 by 2005, 8,000 by 2010 and - after a brief pullback in 2011 - currently around 11,000 (Figure 1).
-The top three are world-scale but accounted for only 14 percent of the total production in 2005, while in Japan, South Korea and the United States the top three control well over half the market.21
+The top three are world-scale but accounted for only 14 percent of the total production in 2005, while in Japan, South Korea and the United States the top three control well over half the market.

 In relation to the Steel Industry Adjustment Policy (2015 Revision), the GOC advises that there is no such policy.
 On 20 March 2015 MIIT issued a document entitled Steel Industry Adjustment Policy (2015 Revision) (Draft for comment).
-As the title (which is not fully cited in SEF 300) suggests, it is a draft document for the purpose requesting comments from the general public.
-This is not an official policy document and certainly http://rhg.com/notes/beijings-2015-industry-consolidation-targets-problem-or-solution is not a "directive".
+As the title (which is not fully cited in SEF 301) suggests, it is a draft document for the purpose requesting comments from the general public.
+This is not an official policy document and certainly is not a "directive".
 The GOC can also advise that MIIT has not issued or reissued any official Steel Industry Adjustment Policy (2015 Revision).
+The GOC is concerned about the use of this draft and unofficial "policy directive" by the Commission in purported support of the preliminary findings reached in SEF 301.